-WARNING

-For Safety

-WARNING 🗘
+WARNING 🔥

-Falling Over

-- 4. This equipment should be used in the correct position.
-If the cabinet is turned on its side, etc., it will be unstable and may be damaged if it falls over as a result of receiving a slight mechanical shock. - 5.
-The instrument uses a Liquid Crystal Display(LCD); DO NOT subject the instrument to excessive force or drop it.
-If the LCD is subjected to strong mechanical shock, it may brake and liquid may leak.
+4. This equipment cannot be repaired by the operator.
+DO NOT attempt Repair to remove the equipment covers or unit covers or to disassemble internal components.
+Only qualified service personnel with a WARNING / knowledge of electrical fire and shock hazards should service this equipment.
+There are high-voltage parts in this equipment presenting a risk of severe injury or fatal electric shock to untrained personnel.
+In addition, there is a risk of damage to precision components.
+5. The performance-guarantee seal verifies the integrity of the equipment.
+Calibration To ensure the continued integrity of the equipment, only Anritsu service SEAL BA personnel, or service personnel of an Anritsu sales representative, should break this seal to repair or calibrate the equipment.
+If the performance-guarantee seal is broken by you or a third party, the performance of the equipment cannot be guaranteed.
+6. This equipment should always be positioned in the correct manner.
+If the cabinet is turned on its side, etc., it will be unstable and may be Falling Over damaged if it falls over as a result of receiving a slight mechanical shock.
+Always set up the equipment in a position where the power switch can be reached without difficulty.
+7. This instrument uses a Liquid Crystal Display (LCD).
+DO NOT subject the instrument to excessive force or drop it.
+If the LCD is subjected to strong mechanical shock, it may break and liquid may leak.
 This liquid is very caustic and poisonous.

-DO NOT touch it, ingest it, or get in your eyes, If it is ingested accidentally, spit it out immediately, rinse your mouth with water and seek medical help.
-If it enters your eyes accidentally, do not rub your eyes, irrigate them with clean running water and seek medical help.
+LCD DO NOT touch it, ingest it, or get in your eyes.
+If it is ingested accidentally, spit it out immediately, rinse your mouth with water and seek medical help.
+If it enters your eyes accidentally, do not rub your eyes, rinse them with clean running water and seek medical help.
 If the liquid gets on your skin or clothes, wash it off carefully and thoroughly.

-For Safety

-CAUTION A

-Changing Fuse
+Fuse Replacement